pokanop/nostromo/README.md

 ```
 where the last one will execute the `echo` command.

-This is also how you can compose further commands by adding a **real** command to `foo.bar` for example that will get prepended for commands below that scope.
+This is also how you can compose further commands by adding a **final** command to `foo.bar` for example that will get prepended for commands below that scope.

 ### Scoped Commands & Substitutions
-Scope affects a tree of commands such that a parent scope is executed first and then each command in the keypath.
+Scope affects a tree of commands such that a parent scope is prepended first and then each command in the keypath.
 If a command is run as follows:
 ```sh
 foo bar baz
 ```
-then the command associated with `foo` runs first, then `bar`, and finally `baz`.
+then the command associated with `foo` is concatenated first, then `bar`, and finally `baz`.
 So if these commands were configured like this:
 ```sh
 nostromo add cmd foo 'echo oof' nostromo add cmd foo.bar 'rab'